Your period has come early, and you’re unprepared.

 If you find yourself struggling with irregular periods or other symptoms, it’s best to check in with your doctor.

-And chat to your Peanut community if you need support.
+And chat with your Peanut community if you need support.

 The one thing that’s for sure is that we don’t have to do this alone.